czzarr/czzarr.github.com/source/_posts/2012-05-22-having-played-poker-helps-a-lot.markdown

 cards.
 It usually ends up pretty badly.
 Self control is the key to moving up in stakes and being succesful at online poker.

-However, the one thing I noticed that differentiated the the very best, the smartest, the most crazy good players from the merely very good players is that although poker is a money game these guys didn't give a fuck about money.
+However, the one thing I noticed that differentiated the very best, the smartest, the most crazy good players from the merely very good players is that although poker is a money game these guys didn't give a fuck about money.
 They're ready to lose it all,